 The words "mandate" and "order" are often used by the public, and even some government officials, interchangeably.

-Internet rumors have swirled in recent weeks, claiming that mandates, like the mask orders seen throughout the country, are not voted into law and are therefore unenforceable.
+Internet rumors have swirled for months claiming that mandates, like the mask orders seen throughout the country, are not voted into law and are therefore unenforceable.
 However, Zoldan explained, that isn't the case.

 In most cases, these orders hold the same weight as statutes enacted by the legislature as long as they meet two criteria: